azurecz/azuretechacademy-hybridit-labs-day2/README.md

 Check you have correctly created virtual networks.
 We will use cp-spoke2-net network.

-Create these additional resources (remember Day1 training) in resource group cp-infra-rg
+Create these additional resources (remember Day1 training) in resource group cp-deployment-artifacts

 1. Create Monitoring resources (Log Analytics workspace) cpmonitor and configure to capture CPU etc. **Note name has to be globally unique so you will probably need to use different one such as cpmonitor654**.
 2. Create Backup vault cpvault